puppetlabs/puppet-docs/source/pe/3.7/quick_start_sudo.markdown

 6. Click __Commit 1 change__.

    **Note**: The `sudo` class now appears in the list of classes for the __default__ group, but it has not yet been configured on your nodes.
-For that to happen, you need to kick off a puppet run.
+For that to happen, you need to kick off a Puppet run.

 7. Repeat steps 4 - 6 to add the `privileges` class.